pythonanywhere/help_pages/articles/MongoDB.md

 # Getting a MongoDB server

-We don't provide Mongo servers ourselves, so you'll need to get one from an external provider.
+We don't provide Mongo servers ourselves, so you'll need to get one from an external provider (many of our customers are using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)).
+For best performance, you should provision your server in the AWS `us-east-1` datacenter if you're using our US-based site at `www.pythonanywhere.com`, or the `eu-central-1` datacenter if you're using our EU site at `eu.pythonanywhere.com`.

 Because this will require non-HTTP external Internet access, you'll need a paid account.

-Many of our customers are using [mLab](https://mlab.com/) and [MongoDB Atlas];
-for best performance, you should provision your server in the AWS us-east-1 datacenter.

 # Connecting to it.